Alexander H. Stephens: Early career

 The sectional issue surged to the forefront again in 1854, when Senator Stephen A. Douglas from Illinois moved to organize the Nebraska Territory, all of which lay north of the Missouri Compromise line, in the Kansas–Nebraska Act.
 This legislation aroused fury in the North because it applied the popular sovereignty principle to the Territory, in violation of the Missouri Compromise.
 Had it not been for Stephens, the bill probably never would have passed in the House.
 He employed an obscure House rule to bring the bill to a vote.
 He later called this "the greatest glory of my life."

 From this point on, Stephens voted with the Democrats.
-Until after 1855, Stephens could not be properly called a Democrat, and even then, he never officially declared it.
+Until after 1855, Stephens could not properly be called a Democrat, and even then, he never officially declared it.
 In this move, Stephens broke irrevocably with many of his former Whig colleagues.
-When the Whig Party disintegrated after the election of 1852, some Whigs flocked to the short-lived Know-Nothing Party, but Stephens fiercely opposed the Know-Nothings both for their secrecy and their anti-immigrant and anti-Catholic position.
+When the Whig Party disintegrated after the election of 1852, some Whigs flocked to the short-lived Know-Nothing Party, but Stephens fiercely opposed the Know Nothings both for their secrecy and their anti-immigrant and anti-Catholic position.

 Despite his late arrival in the Democratic Party, Stephens quickly rose through the ranks.
 He even served as President James Buchanan's floor manager in the House during the fruitless battle for the slave state Lecompton Constitution for Kansas Territory in 1857.
-He was instrumental in framing the failed English Bill after it became clear that Lecompton would not pass, in order to negotiate the approval.
+He was instrumental in framing the failed English Bill after it became clear that Lecompton would not pass, in order to secure its approval.

 Stephens did not seek re-election to Congress in 1858.
 As sectional peace eroded during the next two years, Stephens became increasingly critical of Southern extremists.
 Although virtually the entire South had spurned Douglas as a traitor to Southern rights because he had opposed the Lecompton Constitution and broken with Buchanan, Stephens remained on good terms with Douglas and even served as one of his presidential electors in the election of 1860.

-On November 14, 1860, Stephens delivered a speech entitled "The Assertions of a Secessionist."
+On November 14, 1860, Stephens delivered a speech titled "The Assertions of a Secessionist."
 He said:

-On the eve of the outbreak of the American Civil War, Stephens counseled delay in moving militarily against U.S.-held Fort Sumter and Fort Pickens so that the Confederacy could build up its forces and stock resources.
+On the eve of the outbreak of the American Civil War, Stephens counseled delaying a military move against U.S.-held Fort Sumter and Fort Pickens so that the Confederacy could build up its forces and stockpile resources.